 Maitri aspires to work with children within the health care setting to help support their health and development.
 She spends time outside of the clinic volunteering at the hospital and working with children with autism through the Canucks Autism Network.
 Maitri obtained her bachelor’s degree from UBC majoring in Microbiology and Immunology and minoring in Psychology.
 She loves playing, listening to, and teaching music and spends her extra time developing her piano and guitar skills.
 She hopes to contribute to the warm and welcoming environment at The Kids Clinic to help create an overall positive visit!

 Virtual Medical Office Assistant

 Providing to the Kids Clinic means providing to local youth and families.
 Growing up around diverse arts and cultures, she has developed a passion for helping the world around them though creating.
-Deanne studies Fine Arts at Emily Carr University of Art + Design.
-She is interested in story illustration, film and tv animation, and video games.
-They also have passions for fashion, collections, and nature.
+Deanne studies Animation at Emily Carr University of Art + Design.
+She is passionate in story, illustration, film and tv animation, for youth audiences.
 Deanne wishes to contribute to creating safe places for youth to learn, grow and be themselves.

 Medical Office Assistant

 As an aspiring physician with a passion for working with children, Sophia hopes to protect the health and wellbeing of children and families impacted by illness.
 Sophia obtained her Bachelor’s Degree in Behavioural Neuroscience at UBC, during which she investigated infant sleep as a Research Assistant for the UBC Infant Studies Centre.
 She also volunteers at the BC Children’s Hospital, where she works with children undergoing renal dialysis.
 Sophia spends the rest of her time exploring new foods, watching movies and TV shows, and being with her family and friends.